Consequences Of Bankruptcy?

 You May Be Able to Keep Your Car and House

-During a bankruptcy it is possible to keep a secured asset such as a car or a house, as long as you arrange to continue your payment to the secured creditor, however, a bankruptcy will not stop a secured creditor from repossessing its’ security.
+During a bankruptcy in Toronto it is possible to keep a secured asset such as a car or a house, as long as you arrange to continue your payment to the secured creditor, however, a bankruptcy will not stop a secured creditor from repossessing its’ security.

 Your Spouse Should Not Be Affected